History of the War in Afghanistan (2001–2021): 2019

 On 25 January 2019, Afghanistan's president Ashraf Ghani said that more than 45,000 members of the Afghan security forces had been killed since he became president in 2014.
 He also said that there had been fewer than 72 international casualties during the same period.
 A January 2019 report by the US government estimated that 53.8% of Afghanistan's districts were controlled or influenced by the government, with 33.9% contested and 12.3% under insurgent control or influence.

 On 4 February 2019, the Taliban attacked a checkpoint in northern Baghlan province.
 21 people, including 11 policemen were killed.
 The same day, another attack took place in northern Samangan province that killed 10 people.

 On 25 February 2019, peace talks began between the Taliban and the United States in Qatar, with the Taliban co-founder Abdul Ghani Barada notably present.
-US special envoy Zalmay Khalilzad reported that this round of negotiations was "more productive than they have been in the past" and that a draft version of a peace agreement had been agreed upon.
+US special envoy Zalmay Khalilzad reported that that round of negotiations was "more productive than they have been in the past" and that a draft version of a peace agreement had been agreed upon.
 The deal involved the withdrawal of US and international troops from Afghanistan and the Taliban not allowing other jihadist groups to operate within the country.
-The Taliban also reported that progress was being made in the negotiations.
+The Taliban also had reported that progress was being made in the negotiations.

 On 1 March 2019, the Taliban led an assault against Shorab military base, in Helmand, killing 23 security forces and wounding 20.

 On 30 April 2019, Afghan government forces undertook clearing operations directed against both ISIS-K and the Taliban in eastern Nangarhar Province, after the two groups fought for over a week over a group of villages in an area of illegal talc mining.
 The National Directorate of Security claimed 22 ISIS-K fighters were killed and two weapons caches destroyed, while the Taliban claimed US-backed Afghan forces killed seven civilians; a provincial official said over 9,000 families had been displaced by the fighting.

 On 28 July 2019, President Ashraf Ghani's running mate Amrullah Saleh's office was attacked by a suicide bomber and a few militants.
 At least 20 people were killed and 50 injured, with Saleh also amongst the injured ones.
 During the six-hour-long operation, more than 150 civilians were rescued and three militants were killed.